 Many people lose weight every day, but only a small percentage of them are actually keeping the weight off.
-What’s the secret to maintaining weight loss?
+What’s their secret to how to maintain the weight loss?

 Healthy weight loss and maintenance is about thinking long-term.
 That means our nutrition must be good and optimized to sustain us for a lifetime.
 Here are some ways to get started.

 Throw Out the Idea of Restriction and Fast Weight Loss